AshaRavilla/AshaRavilla/README.md

 - ⚡ Fun fact: ...
 -->

 Welcome to my GitHub profile!
-I'm a Data Engineer and Data Scientist passionate about Big Data engineering, cloud computing, real-time data processing, and machine learning.

 ## About Me

 - 🔭 I'm currently looking for full-time opportunities in data engineering and data science fields.